Urban Meyer's Suspension Shows Ohio State Values Winning More Than Morality

 Look, if you're paying a coach $8 million a year to run a business—because that's what Ohio State football is—you expect him to know every last thing about that business, and everything that could potentially harm that business.

 You don't allow him the excuse of "I followed proper reporting protocols and procedures."
-You don't allow him to lie to nine different questions at Big Ten media days about his knowledge of something that could stain the university for years, and later admit that "I was not adequately prepared" to speak to the media.
+You don't allow him to lie, intentionally or not, to nine different questions at Big Ten media days about his knowledge of something that could stain the university for years, and later admit that "I was not adequately prepared" to speak to the media.

 Hey, Urb: Your job is to be adequately prepared for anything.